-Mince is basically beef mince cooked with carrots and onion in a little oil or lard, before water is added, and everything stewed until cooked.
+Traditional Scottish mince and potatoes is basically minced or ground meat usually beef cooked with carrots and onion in a little oil or lard, before water or stock is added, and stewed on the stove-top until cooked.

-A stock cube (usually a beef oxo cube) or gravy powder (generally the Bisto brand) is often added to flavour or thicken the liquid.
-A dash of salt and pepper to taste is generally a unanimous addition.
+A stock cube (usually a beef oxo cube) or gravy powder (generally the Bisto brand) is often added to flavour or thicken the water and a dash of salt and pepper to taste is generally a unanimous addition.

-However, there are many variations of the dish depending on the area of Scotland.
-Some add carrot or peas, others just onion and if your really fancy a garlic clove is chucked in!
-Others add a few dashes of brown sauce or Worcester sauce for extra flavour.
+There are many variations of mince and potatoes depending on the area of Scotland you grew up in or find yourself dining in!
+Some recipes add carrot, celery or peas, whereas others just include onion and if your really fancy a garlic clove is chucked in!
+Other recipes add a few dashes of brown sauce, tomato ketchup, or Worcestershire sauce for extra flavour.

-The addition of a tablespoon or two of oats to stretch out the mince is a popular hack for particularly frugal Scots.
+The addition of a tablespoon or two of oats to stretch and bulk out the mince into more servings is a popular hack for particularly frugal Scots.

 Vegan Mince And Potatoes